- Why shouldn't we just give our kids a list of assignments and checklists and make them do the work required?

-The have spent all their time doing homework (that they didn't care about) and spent their free time entertaining themselves or maybe working part time after school.
+The have spent all their time doing homework or workbooks (that they didn't care about) and spent their free time entertaining themselves or maybe working part time after school.
 The only things they love are video games, social media and TV shows.

 They choose college majors because they have to choose something, and often switch majors when they find they don't really like what they chose.
 They graduate college with a degree (or not if they couldn't bring themselves to keep studying what felt so irrelevant to them), and still flounder, not knowing what to do or where to go, many returning home to live with their parents again, and feeling like they just wasted four years.